 Personal Web Page

 New postgraduate research students are required to maintain a personal web-page.
 A blank page is provided on the Mathematics Staff and Postgraduate web-page for your use.
 If you wish to link an existing page, please contact the Postgraduate Coordinator in the first instance.

 Personal Details and email accounts

-It is the student’s responsibility to inform the Postgraduate Coordinator email@example.com of any changes in contact details (namely address, phone number, emergency contacts).
+It is the student’s responsibility to inform the Postgraduate Coordinator firstname.lastname@example.org of any changes in contact details (namely address, phone number, emergency contacts).
 Without these we will be unable to contact you or forward any relevant material.
 We strongly advise students to make corrections via Mywarwick, as well.
 E-mail is usually the main way of contacting all students.
 You are therefore required to check their University e-mail account at least once every working day, unless this is impossible due to down times of the University’s IT system.
 It will be assumed that any message is received within 24 hours of being sent.
 Students are responsible for liaising with IT services about their University e-mail account and user code if this is necessary.
-Students have to ensure that their University alias (e.g: A dot N dot Other at warwick dot ac dot uk) always points to their current user account (e.g:masxxx).
+Students have to ensure that their University alias (e.g: A dot N dot Other at warwick dot ac dot uk) always points to their current user account (e.g: masxxx or U1234567).
 Students are responsible for keeping the postgraduate co-ordinator informed of their current IT user codes and also if there are any problems with the University e-mail account so that provision can be made.